EmotiBit/ofxEmotiBit/tests/EmotiBitDataParser/composite_payloads/README.md

 # Helper Scripts
 - The test data is created using the python script `create_test_data.py`.
 The script needs a dynamic library, that provides python bindings for EmotiBit Packet.
 See `EmotiBit_Plugins` repository for more information.
 The `.so` file is not checked in since it a binary.
 - The md5sum for each typetag under test is created using the `md5_creator.sh`.
-Run this script from the test folder.
+Run this script from the `composite_payloads` test folder.
-- The test data is stored in the test_data directory.
+- The test data is stored in the `test_data` directory.
 - To run the test, execute the script `run_test.sh`.
 The script needs the path to ofxEmotiBit as an input to run.